Ste4s/DvEnEnhancement/README.md

 This is ironic, because the issue with shortcuts in Evernote for Dvorak persists because this issue affects too few users to warrant the development team spending time on it.

+## What if I have a physical Dvorak keyboard?

+If you have a keyboard that supports the Dvorak layout, like the [Kinesis Advantage2](https://kinesis-ergo.com/shop/advantage2/), the Evernote keyboard shortcuts work as expected, and you don't need this extension.

+The keyboard shortcuts work because when you have a Dvorak-specific keyboard, your operating system stays configured to accept input using the Qwerty layout, and the keyboard does the Dvorak key assignment for you.
+In other words, you press the 'I' key on the Dvorak keyboard, and keyboard sends the 'G' key.

+The Kinesis Advantage2 can switch between Dvorak or Qwerty modes, so even if you have one of these keyboards, you may decide to configure your operating system to use the Dvorak keyboard layout because then all connected keyboards (e.g. a built-in keyboard plus an external USB keyboard) will use the same layout.
+So even if you have one of these keyboards, you may still want to use this extension.

 ## What happens if I use this extension with a Qwerty layout?

 Nobody would do that intentionally, but it is possible to have this extension enabled while using a Qwerty layout.
 Everything would function normally, except the italic and underline shortcuts would toggle twice.
 For example, you hit Ctrl+I and see the highlighted text made italic, then straightaway revert to unitalic.